Skip to contents

 Sys.getenv("INSTALLDIR")

-These assumptions will be applied to the rest of this document.
+These assumptions will hold throughout this document.

-PML models in Phoenix NLME
+PML Models in Phoenix NLME

 test(){